Bank of America (1904–1998): History

+The history of Bank of America began on October 17, 1904, when Amadeo Giannini founded the Bank of Italy in San Francisco.

 The Bank of Italy was established to serve working class citizens of the area, especially Italian Americans living in San Francisco's North Beach neighborhood.
-The bank survived the San Francisco earthquake and fire of 1906, after Amadeo Pietro Giannini saw an approaching fire and filled the bank assets in the back of his horse-drawn cart which he rode to his San Mateo home.
+The bank survived the San Francisco earthquake and fire of 1906, after Amadeo Pietro Giannini saw an approaching fire and relocated the bank assets to his San Mateo home using a horse drawn cart.

 It was one of the first banks to offer loans to businesses to help rebuild the city.

-The first location of the bank was in Jackson Square in 1904; the original building is no longer standing but the location is the home of the Colombo Building (1909).
-The Bank of Italy building was opened in 1908 and later became a National Historic Landmark.
+The first location of the bank was in Jackson Square starting in 1904.
+The original building is no longer standing but the location is now the home of the Colombo Building (1909).
+The Bank of Italy building was opened at the corner of Clay and Montgomery streets in 1908 and later became a National Historic Landmark.
 Giannini had his office space in an open area on the first floor.
 In 1909, the bank began opening branches in other cities, beginning with San Jose.

 It had 24 branches by 1918, at which time it was the first statewide branch banking system.

-The Bank of Italy merged with the smaller Bank of America, Los Angeles in 1928.
-In 1930, Giannini changed the name from "Bank of Italy" to "Bank of America".
-As chairman of the new, larger Bank of America, Giannini expanded the bank throughout his tenure, which continued until his death in 1949.
-Giannini's life and his many innovations in banking figure prominently in Jim McKelvey, The Innovation Stack (Penguin, 2020).
+That year, Bancitaly Corporation, was organized by A. P. Giannini, the largest stockholder of which was Stockholders Auxiliary Corporation.
+This company acquired the stocks of various banks located in New York City and certain foreign countries.

+In 1922, the Bank of America, Los Angeles, was established with Giannini as a minority investor.
+The Bank of Italy merged with the smaller Bank of America, Los Angeles then led by Orra E. Monnette, in 1928, and consolidated with other bank holdings to create what would become the largest banking institution in the country.
+The following year, C. Ledyard Blair's New York City investment bank, Blair & Co., merged with Bank of America.